ielab/russir2018-health-search-tutorial/docs/index.md

 ## Announcements during RUSSIR

-* updated part 2 slides to remove content not covered in lecture; uploaded part 2 slides plus minor updates.
+* updated part 2 slides to remove content not covered in lecture; uploaded part 3 and 4 slides plus minor updates.
 * Corrected slides Part 1; uploaded slides part 2; updated practical part hand-out.
 * Download the docker image we will use from Tuesday at https://hub.docker.com/r/ielabgroup/health-search-tutorial.
 Make sure you download before Tuesday afternoon.
 * Note from Monday's session: we arrived up to slide 32 of part 1 slide deck.
 We will cover the remaining material (Tasks in Health Search) during Tuesday's lecture.
 After that, we will start looking at methods to address tasks and the problems in health search.